Transport to BSE

 For more information on the Department’s School Bus Program policy and the eligibility criteria, click here.

-In January 2019, PTV launched the new online School Bus Management System (SBMS) in the Bendigo network.
+In January 2019, DoT launched the new online School Bus Management System (SBMS) in the Bendigo network.
 All pre-existing student travellers were transferred across to the new system and all new travellers are now required to apply for travel on the SBP network via SBMS.

 SBMS now manages the administration of country buses, applying the Department’s School Bus Program policy including managing payments of term fares.

 If you are unsure if you can travel on the SBP, you can use the Pre-Application Check function in SBMS – please click here.

 Existing travellers requiring assistance with applying for travel, please click here to download the Quick Reference Guide for Existing Travellers.

 New travellers requiring assistance with apply for travel, please click here to download the Quick Reference Guide for New Travellers.

 For assistance with SBMS, please call DoT’s Customer Help Centre on 1800 338 663.